rreddy404/rreddy404.github.io/_posts/2025-09-01-UnderstandingTreatmentGroups.md

 Not all factors can be controlled, but all should be considered.
 This includes:

-- **Categorical (Qualitative) Data** → Descriptive attributes like gender, race, or location
+- **Categorical (Qualitative) Data**: Descriptive attributes like gender, race, or location
-- **Quantitative Data** → Measurable values like income, height, or purchase frequency
+- **Quantitative Data**: Measurable values like income, height, or purchase frequency

 In research terms, data is often split into: